 Q3: What does the atmosphere do to most of the UV radiation from the Sun?

 In the 1920’s, a team of researchers at General Motors Research Corporation lead by Thomas Midgley created the first chlorofluorocarbon (or CFC), which they called Freon.
 This team showed that the compound (made of carbon, hydrogen, chlorine, and fluorine) would be a safe alternative to the refrigerants available at the time.
-Later, other CFC’s were prepared, and the day found use in a wide variety of other places, including aerosol sprays, foams, and fire extinguishers.
+Later, other CFC’s were prepared, and found use in a wide variety of other places, including aerosol sprays, foams, and fire extinguishers.
 In the 1970’s, atmospheric chemists Mario Molina and Sherwood Rowland showed that reactions taking place when the normally stable CFC’s hit the lower temperatures and higher amounts of UV radiation in the stratosphere could break them down – and that once they were broken down, they could attack and destroy ozone molecules.
 An image from the first paper they published on this serious environmental issue appears below.
 The discovery that the CFC’s – even when present in extremely low concentrations in the stratosphere (as low as 1 in every 2,000 gas molecules) – could have this effect on the ozone layer was shocking to Sherwood and Rowland – and to the rest of the world as well.

 The video below shows how evidence for this thinning of the ozone layer – or ozone “hole” – was discovered in 1985.